BFPC Logo Frequently Asked Questions:

 My dog is on medication and I put it in their food for them to take.
 Can you do this?:

 Yes, but not all boarded pets have the same appetite they do at home or they may eat around it.
 They are more likely to take their pill if they are getting it in a treat.
-The best thing I have found are Pill Pockets®.
-Pill Pockets are included in our price of administering pills and available for retail as well.
+I suggest you get your pet accustomed to taking their pills in a piece of cubed cheese, hot dog or something else they love the taste of before boarding them.

 My dog is on medication and I put the pill in the back of his throat and hold their mouth closed.
 Can you do this?:

 Yes, but please keep in mind, not all pets react favorably to someone they just met pushing a pill down their throat and holding their mouth closed.
-It is in everyone’s best interest and less stressful to your dog if he gets used to taking his pills in a treat prior to their stay.
+It is in everyone’s best interest and less stressful to your dog if he gets used to taking his pills in a treat prior to their stay, but as long as your dog isn't aggressive we can do this.

 What if my dog won’t relieve himself while in his outside run?:

-About 95% of the dogs I board won't use their outside run except to lie down, so this is pretty normal.
+About 99% of the dogs we board won't use their outside run to relieve themselves, so this is pretty normal.
 This is why all of our guests have outside activities scheduled.
-It give them ample opportunities each day to relieve themselves on a natural surface like they are used to doing
+It give them ample opportunities each day to relieve themselves on a natural surface like they are used to doing at home.

 Can I pick up my pet outside of your normal business hours?: